diennea/herddb/README.md

 HerdDB primary language is **SQL** and clients are encouraged to use both the JDBC Driver API and the low level API.

-HerdDB is **embeddable** in any Java Virtual Machine, each node will access without network to local data.
+HerdDB is **embeddable** in any Java Virtual Machine, each node will access directly to local data without the use of the network.

-HerdDB replication functions are built upon **Apache ZooKeeper** and **Apache BookKeeper** projects.
+HerdDB replication functions are built upon **Apache ZooKeeper** and **Apache BookKeeper**.

-HerdDB is very similar to a NoSQL databases, in fact at the Low level is it basically a **key-value DB** with an SQL abstraction layer which enables every user to leverage existing known-how and to port existing applications to HerdDB.
+HerdDB is internally very similar to a NoSQL database and, basically, it is a **key-value DB** with an SQL abstraction layer which enables every user to leverage existing known-how and to port existing applications.

 *HerdDB has been designed for fast "writes" and for primary key read/update data access patterns.*